Shani Bensimon

 The separations of the seas

-In Babylonian mythology, the world was created through the division of the primordial sea into fresh water and salt water.
+In Babylonian mythology, the world began with a division - the primordial sea splitting into fresh water and salt water.

 2024